Speaking & Keynotes

 Why most AI projects fail and how to build the infrastructure to make them succeed.

-Recent Speaking Events
+Key Speaking Events

 Bridging the Gap: Building Robust, Tool-Integrated LLM Applications with the Model Context Protocol